BiDAlab/UWF4DR-Benchmark/README.md

 This repository is organized as follows:

 - `data/`
-  - `splits/`: Train/validation/test CSV files defining the exact dataset partitions used in the experiments reported in the paper. **No image data is included.**
+  - `splits/`: CSV files defining the exact train/validation/test partitions used in the experiments reported in the paper.
+No image data is included.
   - `fusion/`: Precomputed feature embeddings (per task, domain, and backbone) used for feature-level fusion experiments.

 - `src/`
-  - `eval/`: Evaluation scripts for CNN, ViT-B/16, RETFound, and fusion (MLP) models.
+  - `eval/`: Evaluation scripts for CNNs (MobileNetV2, ResNet18), ViT-B/16, RETFound, and fusion (MLP) models.
   - `models/`: Model builders and loaders.
 Model architecture definitions are included, but no trained model weights are stored.
 Pretrained models used in the paper are hosted separately on institutional servers (BiDA Lab).
   - `preprocessing/`: Spatial and frequency-domain preprocessing pipelines.
   - `prepare_splits/`: Scripts to reconstruct the exact dataset partitions described in the paper.

 - `requirements/`: Dependency specifications for the different model families used in the study.

-- `docs/`
-  Additional documentation related to reproducibility and the experimental protocol.
+- `docs/`: Additional documentation related to reproducibility and the experimental protocol.

 ---